The Doctor sighed and looked at the starfield stretched

 crawling into the narrow space they had cleared.
 On the edge of his hearing

 crying.
-Carefully he crawled after him, warning the others to hold the
+Carefully he crawled after him, warning the others to keep the

-that the floor would hold just a little while longer.
-He put his faith
+floor would hold just a little while longer.
+He put his faith in the skill

-in the skill of those carpenters like Dominic’s father and uncle
+of those carpenters like Dominic’s father and uncle who had built

 Dominic had reached the child.
 She had fallen partway through the hole